qulle/oltb/README_INTERNAL.md

 .block__element--modifier {}
 ```

+### Import and Export
+All modules uses named exports exclusively throughout the project.
+The one exception is the oltb.js file which is the main entry for Rollup to create the portable CDN version.

 ### JavaScript
 The tools are located in the directory `src/oltb/js/modules/tools`.
 Every tool has its own class and extend the Control-class from OpenLayers.
 ```javascript